beingkk/github_monitor/README.md

 # github_monitor
-Simple Python project for logging repo traffic
+Simple Python project for logging traffic to repo